top of page

 Building Rules

-1. No portion of any tractor may exceed 8 feet forward from the center of the rear axle to the front most point.
+1. No portion of any mini-rod may exceed 8 feet forward from the center of the rear axle to the front most point.

-2. The width of the tractor may not exceed 6 feet from the edge of the tire tread to edge of tire tread.
+2. The width of the mini-rod may not exceed 6 feet from the edge of the tire tread to edge of tire tread.

-3. All power will be transmitted through the rear wheels of all tractors.
+3. All power will be transmitted through the rear wheels of all mini-rods.

-4. All tractors are required to have wide front ends with two wheels.
+4. All mini-rods are required to have wide front ends with two wheels.
 The front wheels must track within any portion of the rear wheels.

 5. All exhaust pipes must be projected upwards.

-6. All tractors are required to have safety kill switches and neutral start switches.
-All kill switches must be mounted above the rear weights and must be within 6 inches parallel to the drawbar.
-NO TRACTOR WILL BE ALLOWED TO COMPETE IF KILL SWITCH IS NOT WORKING PROPERLY.
+6. All mini-rods are required to have safety kill switch and neutral start switch.
+The safety kill switch must disable the ignition and electric fuel pump if equipped.
+The kill switch must be mounted above the rear weights and must be within 6 inches parallel to the drawbar.
+NO MINI ROD WILL BE ALLOWED TO COMPETE IF KILL SWITCH IS NOT WORKING PROPERLY.

-8. All tractors are required to use automotive pushrod engines only.
+8. All mini-rods are required to use automotive pushrod engines only.
 This includes 4, 6, 8 cylinder engines.
-No motorcycle, snowmobile, garden tractor/lawnmower or overhead cam engines.
+No motorcycle, snowmobile, garden mini-rod/lawnmower or overhead cam engines.

 9. Engines will be required to have side plates that go along the length of the block and up to the bottom of the head in order to keep internal engine components confined in case of breakage.
 1/8th inch aluminum or 1/16th inch steel is the minimum requirement.